Special elements of the lattice of epigroup varieties: Abstract

 \section{Abstract}

 We study special elements of eight types (namely, neutral, standard, costandard, distributive, codistributive, modular, lower-modular and upper-modular elements) in the lattice \textbf{EPI} of all epigroup varieties.
 Neutral, standard, costandard, distributive and lower-modular elements are completely determined.
 A strong necessary condition and a sufficient condition for modular elements are found.
 Modular elements are completely classified within the class of commutative varieties, while codistributive and upper-modular elements are completely determined within the wider class of strongly permutative varieties.
-It is verified that an element of \textbf{EPI} is costandard if and only if it is neutral; is standard if and only if it is distributive; is modular whenever it is lower-modular.
+It is verified that an element of \textbf{EPI} is costandard if and only if it is neutral; is standard if and only if it is distributive; is modular whenever it is lower-modular; is neutral if and only if it is lower-modular and upper-modular simultaneously.
 We found also an application of results concerning neutral and lower-modular elements of \textbf{EPI} for studying of definable sets of epigroup varieties.

 \keywords{Epigroup, variety, lattice, neutral element, standard element, costandard element, distributive element, codistributive element, modular element, lower-modular element, upper-modular element}